 Brush your teeth twice a day with a fluoridated toothpaste for at least two minutes and floss once every day to reduce your risk of tooth decay and gum disease and keep your fillings in good condition.
 Wear a nightguard if you grind your teeth at night because excess pressure on your teeth can not only damage your fillings but can also crack your natural teeth.

 Dental fillings are the most effective treatment for cavities as once you have developed a cavity it needs to be cut out and the missing structure of the tooth needs to be restored.
-If you need a filling, contact us at Skylyn Dental Associates to schedule an appointment with Dr. Paul Gibas today.
+If you need a filling in Spartanburg, contact us at Skylyn Dental Associates to schedule an appointment with Dr. Paul Gibas today.

 Right after you have your tooth filled at Skylyn Dental Associates, you can go back to eating your normal diet.
 However, we do recommend that you avoid eating while your mouth is still numb.
 If you eat while your mouth is numb, you may end up chewing on your cheek, which can be quite painful.
 Waiting an hour or two to eat your first meal after your filling is a good idea.

 There are no real dietary restrictions for eating with a filling, either.
 The one thing we would recommend avoiding, if possible, is eating really sticky foods.
 Things like licorice, taffy, gummy bears, and other such gummy foods can stick to your filling and pull on it.
 Over time, this could loosen the filling or even pull it out of your tooth.